BLOG

 Business consulting solves discrete problems with defined deliverables.
 You hire a consultant when you need specialized expertise your team does not have, such as entering a new market, building a pricing model, or conducting a post-acquisition integration.
 The engagement has a start date and an end date.
 The consultant delivers a solution, transfers knowledge, and exits.
 Typical duration: 3 to 6 months.
 Typical cost: $20,000 to $100,000, depending on scope.

-A fractional COO provides ongoing operational leadership and accountability for execution.
+Afractional COOprovides ongoing operational leadership and accountability for execution.
 You hire a fractional COO when the constraint is capacity and follow-through, not knowledge.
 The fractional COO embeds with your team, runs weekly operations reviews, holds managers accountable to milestones, and builds the execution infrastructure that scales beyond them.
 This is a leadership role with operational authority.
 Typical duration: 12 to 24 months.
 Typical cost: $5,000 to $20,000 per month, depending on engagement intensity.
 The fractional COO is part of your org chart.
 They report to the CEO and manage direct reports.
 This model applies the resource-based view from VRIO analysis: the fractional COO builds valuable, rare, and inimitable operational systems that become organizational assets.

-Executive coaching develops leadership capacity and decision-making frameworks.
+Executivecoachingdevelops leadership capacity and decision-making frameworks.
 You hire a coach when the constraint is the CEO’s own thinking patterns, blind spots, or strategic clarity.
 Coaching is not consulting.
 The coach does not build your SOPs.
 The coach does not run your operations meetings.
 The coach asks questions that surface the real problem and holds you accountable for the decisions you make.
 Typical duration: 6 to 18 months.
 Typical cost: $2,000 to $8,000 per month.

-The selection criteria are straightforward.
+The selection criteria are clear.
 If you know what needs to be built but lack the expertise to build it, hire a consultant.
 If you know what needs to be done but lack the capacity to execute it, hire a fractional COO.
 If you are unclear on the right decision or struggling with leadership patterns that limit growth, hire a coach.
 Most founders hire a consultant when they need a fractional COO, or hire a coach when they need a consultant.
 The result is mismatched expectations and wasted investment.

 Warning Signs You Are Overpaying or Buying the Wrong Engagement

 Deliverable-free retainers with vague scope are the first red flag.
 If the consultant cannot articulate what specific outcome the engagement will produce, you are buying access, not results.
 A retainer should include clear milestones, measurable success criteria, and a defined end state.
-“Strategic advisory” is not a deliverable.
-“Build a documented approval workflow that reduces CEO decision load by 15 hours per week” is a deliverable.
+“Strategic advisory”.
+Is not a deliverable.
+“Build a documented approval workflow that reduces CEO decision load by 15 hours per week”.
+Is a deliverable.

 No ROI measurement framework or success metrics is the second warning sign.
 A consultant who resists defining success criteria is a consultant who plans to bill indefinitely without proving value.
 Insist on measurable outcomes before the engagement begins.
 Every business outcome has a proxy metric: time saved, revenue gained, cost removed, or capacity recovered.
 The Balanced Scorecard framework proves its worth here: financial, customer, internal process, and learning metrics create a complete view of engagement value.